yihan-liu/MAG-OCN/README.md

 # CNO magnetic moment

-This repository creates a deep learning model to predict the magnetic moment of each atom in a molecule that consists of C(arbon), N(itrogen), and O(xygen).
+This repository creates a deep learning model to predict the magnetic moment of each atom in a **oxidized carbon nitride**, a family of chemicals that consist of O(xygen), C(arbon), and N(itrogen).